publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch82/schI/m__us_usc_t22_s7514.md

     (b) __Rank and status of the coordinator__

-        The coordinator designated under subsection (a) of this section shall have the rank and status of ambassador.
+        The coordinator designated under subsection (a) shall have the rank and status of ambassador.

     (c) __Assistance plan__

         (1) __Submission to Congress__

-        The coordinator designated under subsection (a) of this section shall annually submit the Afghanistan assistance plan of the Administration to—
+        The coordinator designated under subsection (a) shall annually submit the Afghanistan assistance plan of the Administration to—

             (A) the Committee on Foreign Relations of the Senate;